learn-co-curriculum/jsfunc-mode-intro-to-fn-expr-and-arrow-fn/README.md

 ## Problem Statement

-You're familiar by now with the standard style of declaring functions in JavaScript.
+The original style for declaring functions in JavaScript is the _function declaration_.

 ```js
 function foo() {